peterkeen/ledger_gen/README.md

 puts j.to_s # not pretty, but it works without the binary
 ```

+## Limitations

+LedgerGen currently supports a very limited subset of Ledger.
+In particular, that means:

+* Only supports dollars as commodity
+* Does not insert thousands separator
+* Can't insert journal-level comments
+* No support for building things like periodic entries or automated transactions
+* No support for virtual transactions

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.